 Tangles in Time was an original Theater of Witness performance created and performed by people living with dementia, care partners and health professionals.
-Based on the performers’ own true stories of love, loss, illness and caring, the production weaved together live performance with original music, film and visual imagery.
+Based on the performers’ own true stories of love, loss, illness, and, caring, the production wove together live performance with original music, film, and visual imagery.
 Co-produced by Thomas Jefferson University and Theater of Witness, the development of ‘Tangles in Time’ is led by Teya Sepinuck, founder and artistic director of Theater of Witness.
 The live performances took place at the Philadelphia Episcopal Cathedral on September 14th and 15th, 2019.

 Photography by Raymond Holman